3CS

 3CS is a radio station broadcasting in the South-West Victoria region, but based in Colac.
-The station is aimed at an over 40 demographic, and its format is based on classic hits, talk, sports and news.
-It broadcasts local content between 1-6pm, while all other programs come from 3AW or 2GB, except "The Morning Rush" which is broadcast across ACE Radio's heritage network.
+The station is aimed at the 35–60 year old demographic, and its format is based on classic hits, talk, sports and news.
+It broadcasts local content between 1 and 6 pm, while all other programs come from 3AW or 2GB, except "The Morning Rush" which is broadcast across ACE Radio's heritage network.

 Beginnings

 There had been occasional discussion about the viability of having a locally based radio station in the area, but nothing had ever eventuated.
 A Melbourne radio station executive, M. B. Duffy, became aware, through his involvement with 3KZ, that radio reception in the Colac-Otway area was generally very poor.
 Duffy took the initiative and went to Colac in an effort to interest local businessmen in his proposal to establish a radio station in the area.

 He was fortunate in finding some enthusiastic backers from within the town and, in 1938, they joined forces to form the Colac Broadcasting Company Pty Ltd.

 The most vital requirement in the preparatory stage was the granting of the all-important licence to broadcast, which was obtained on 27 January 1939.
 The need for a studio was quickly filled by director Malcolm Wallace, who undertook to provide a suitable site.
 The property at 241 Murray Street (where the station still stands) was selected, and construction work was soon under way.